-In its analysis of operating efficiency of transmission projects, CRISIL Ratings considers factors that may impact cash flow, including the SPV's ability to maintain line availability higher than that specified in the TSA.
-As transmission assetsd are long-lasting, most of the expenses tend to be related to O&M. CRISIL Ratings evaluates the SPV's ability to cover expected expenses and plan for unexpected circumstances (such as breakdown due to topographical conditions) so as to sustain debt-servicing ability.
+In its analysis of operating efficiency of transmission projects, Crisil Ratings considers factors that may impact cash flow, including the SPV's ability to maintain line availability higher than that specified in the TSA.
+As transmission assets are long-lasting, most of the expenses tend to be related to O&M. Crisil Ratings evaluates the SPV's ability to cover expected expenses and plan for unexpected circumstances (such as breakdown due to topographical conditions) so as to sustain debt-servicing ability.

-- A. Performance risk: Decline in line availability below the upper threshold (say 98%) reduces transmission charges.
+- Performance risk: Decline in line availability below the upper threshold (say 98%) reduces transmission charges.
 There is an additional penalty if line availability drops below the lower threshold (say 95%).
 Incentives are offered if line availability is maintained above the upper threshold, which result in higher cash inflow.
-Analysis by CRISIL Ratings indicates that most operational transmission assets have a strong track record of maintaining line availability of 99% and higher.
+Analysis by Crisil Ratings indicates that most operational transmission assets have a strong track record of maintaining line availability of 99% and higher.
 Decline in line availability tends to be temporary and is soon restored.
-However, as cash flow depends on overall line availability, CRISIL Ratings considers the track record of transmission projects in maintaining higher-than-normative line availability as a key input in its credit risk assessment. - B. O&M expenses: Though O&M expenses do not constitute a substantial portion of cash outflow, periodic maintenance is crucial to avoid issues related to tripping of transmission lines, which impacts overall line availability.
-CRISIL Ratings evaluates the nature of the O&M contract, and adequacy of electrical components and technically qualified manpower for upkeep of transmission networks.
-Projects which are likely to absorb escalation in O&M expenses without any adverse impact on their debt-servicing ability will have a higher rating. - C. Geographical risks and contingency plan: Transmission assets have a long life of 30-35 years, which usually exceeds the loan tenure.
+However, as cash flow depends on overall line availability, Crisil Ratings considers the track record of transmission projects in maintaining higher-than-normative line availability as a key input in its credit risk assessment. - O&M expenses: Though O&M expenses do not constitute a substantial portion of cash outflow, periodic maintenance is crucial to avoid issues related to tripping of transmission lines, which impacts overall line availability.
+With increasing uncertainty in the climatic patterns across the globe, insurance expenses can also rise over time.
+Crisil Ratings evaluates the nature of the O&M contract, adequacy of insurance coverage and adequacy of electrical components and technically qualified manpower for upkeep of transmission networks.
+Projects which are likely to absorb escalation in O&M expenses without any adverse impact on their debt-servicing ability will have a higher rating.

+Geographical risks and contingency plan: Transmission assets have a long life of 30-35 years, which usually exceeds the loan tenure.
 While breakdowns are rare, assets in geographies prone to extreme weather conditions are more susceptible to this risk.
 For example, abnormal wind conditions or cyclones may damage transmission towers, or frequent lightning may cause line tripping and lead to wear-and-tear of insulators and other hardware fittings.

-Hence, geographical and topographical conditions are critical parameters factored into the risk assessment.
+Hence, geographical and topographical conditions are critical parameters factored into risk assessment.
 Moreover, the management's contingency plan to restore line availability fast becomes critical.
 Hence, measures such as the availability of back-up transformers, provisions for replacement of insulators and other hardware fittings, and adequate insurance cover, are critically evaluated.